 Every one of our CAC leadership team members donate their time to raise money to help former full-time wrestlers who are in need.
 Over the past 22 years, our benevolent fund has helped many wrestlers, with most of the donations going towards either medical payments or death expenses.

-Since 2010, we have written 92 checks totaling $117,500.
-Taking into account all the club donated in the years before that, more than $266,500 has gone to more than 150 of the boys.
+The CAC has assisted more than 150 members in financial need with well over a quarter of a million dollars.
 Thatís pretty good for a club that had $10 dues for the first 30 years and $25 dues since.

 The only way all that could have happened is through the generosity of each of you.
 As a member, you help support those in need, and I canít tell you enough how much that means to many of the people weíve helped.
 We are not a source of income, but we are there to help when someone is truly in need.
 And speaking of income, we donate money in the form of a cash grant, which means itís a gift; not income or a loan.